DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Related Work

-{\bf Non-Stationary Conditional Distribution.} State-space models~\citep{fraccaro2017Disentangled,debezenac2020Normalizing,tang2021Probabilistic,rangapuram2018Deep,klushyn2021Latent} and recurrent neural networks~\citep{salinas2020DeepAR,salinas2019Highdimensional,rasul2021Multivariate,rasul2021Autoregressive} are among the most popular choices to model temporal dependencies in time series.
-When these models are applied to, and therefore conditioned on, the entire history of the time series, they can theoretically ``memorize'' different conditional distributions at different time points.
+{\bf Non-Stationary Conditional Distribution.} State-space models~\citep{fraccaro2017Disentangled,rangapuram2018Deep,debezenac2020Normalizing,tang2021Probabilistic,klushyn2021Latent} and recurrent neural networks~\citep{salinas2019high-dimensional,salinas2020DeepAR,rasul2021multivariate,rasul2021autoregressive} are among the most popular choices to model temporal dependencies in time series.
+When these models are applied to, and therefore conditioned on, the entire history of the time series, they can theoretically ``memorize'' different conditional distributions at different points in time.
 However, for these models to generalize and adapt to new changes in the future, it is critical to have appropriate inductive biases built into the model.
-A common approach is to allow the state space model to switch between a discrete set of dynamics, which can be learned from training data~\citep{ansari2021Deep,kurle2020Deep}.
+A common approach is to allow state-space models to switch between a discrete set of dynamics, which can be learned from training data~\citep{kurle2020Deep,ansari2021Deep}.
 However, the model cannot adapt to continuous changes or generalize to new changes that have not been observed in the training data.
-In contrast, our model has explicit inductive biases to account for both continuous and discontinuous changes, and to adapt to new changes.
+In contrast, our model has explicit inductive biases to account for both continuous and discontinuous changes, and to adapt to new changes. \citet{yanchenko2020stanza} proposed a nonlinear state-space model with a time-varying transition matrix for the latent state.
+In contrast, our model is a \emph{decoupled deep} model separating the time-invariant conditional distribution modeling using a \emph{deep} encoder and the non-stationary dynamics modeling.

 {\bf Observation Model.} The expressivity and flexibility of the observation model is a topic that is especially relevant in case of multivariate time series.
-Different observational models have been employed in time series models, including low-rank covariance structures~\citep{salinas2019Highdimensional}, auto-encoders~\citep{fraccaro2017Disentangled,nguyen2021Temporal}, normalizing flows~\citep{debezenac2020Normalizing,rasul2021Multivariate}, determinantal point processes~\citep{leguen2020Probabilistic}, denoising diffusion models \citep{rasul2021Autoregressive}, and probabilistic circuits~\citep{yu2021Whittle}.
-In this work, to deal with multivariate time series, we take a simple approach by assuming conditional independence in the output dimensions for scalability and consider more expressive observation models as orthogonal to our work.
+Different observation models have been employed in time series models, including low-rank covariance structures~\citep{salinas2019high-dimensional}, auto-encoders~\citep{fraccaro2017Disentangled,nguyen2021Temporal}, normalizing flows~\citep{debezenac2020Normalizing,rasul2021multivariate}, determinantal point processes~\citep{leguen2020Probabilistic}, denoising diffusion models \citep{rasul2021autoregressive,tashiro2021csdi,alcaraz2022diffusion-based}, and probabilistic circuits~\citep{yu2021Whittle}.
+In this work, we prioritize scalability by assuming a simple conditional independence structure in the output space and consider more expressive observation models as orthogonal \mbox{to our work.}